 Kami ShrineKami Shrine

-Main visual for the article titled 'Oharai: The Ritual of Great Purification'
+Main visual for the article titled 'Oharai: Japanese Purification Ritual That Cleanses Bad Luck & Negative Energy'

 'Oharai' (お祓い) is one of the most important concepts in Shinto.
 It refers to the general rituals of purification performed to cleanse a person, place, or object of 'kegare' (穢れ), a state of pollution or defilement.
 This is not a moral judgment like 'sin' in Western religions, but rather a temporary impurity caused by contact with death, disease, blood, or wrongdoing, which dulls one's spiritual vitality and offends the kami.
 Being in a state of purity ('kiyome') is essential before approaching the kami, and oharai is the means to achieve this state of spiritual cleanliness.